Lawyers who voided Elon Musk's pay as excessive want $6 billion fee

 The fee works out to an hourly rate of $288,888, they said.

-Musk blasted the request as "criminal," posting on his X platform that "the lawyers who did nothing but damage Tesla want $6 billion."
+Musk blasted the request as "criminal," posting, opens new tab on his X platform that "the lawyers who did nothing but damage Tesla want $6 billion."

 Tesla and Musk's attorney did not immediately respond to requests for comment.

-The company (TSLA.O) would pay the lawyers who represented Richard Tornetta, a shareholder who sued Musk in 2018 over the pay package, which a Delaware judge nixed in January.
+The company (TSLA.O), opens new tab would pay the lawyers who represented Richard Tornetta, a shareholder who sued Musk in 2018 over the pay package, which a Delaware judge nixed in January.

 The electric vehicle maker is being asked to pay the fee because it benefited from the return of Musk's pay package, which the legal team said will result in the return to the carmaker of 266 million shares.